ViacheslavDanilov/web-dev-course/README.md

-# javascript-crash-course
+# HTML, CSS, and JavaScript Crash Course
-Repo for my web dev journey 🚀 Learning JavaScript, HTML, and CSS step by step.
+Repo for my web dev journey 🚀 Learning HTML, CSS, and JavaScript step by step.